cicsdev/cics-banking-sample-application-cbsa/etc/usage/base/doc/CBSA_BMS_User_Guide.md

 > The application has a set of BMS screens and comes fully populated
 > with data i.e. existing accounts and customers.

-## CICS Bank Sample Application Architecture:
+## CICS Banking Sample Application Architecture:

 > Please refer to the GitHub repo:
 > cicsdev/cics-banking-sample-application-cbsa/doc for architecture